 However, we can successfully deal with postponing, respectively procrastinating when we only know-how.
 We can divide our work into feasible and manageable steps.
 If that turns out to be harder than assumed, I take pen and paper and write my problem down (depending on the need several times, from different views), or I start a helpful conversation.
 Even and especially then when I can’t figure a solution to my current problem and or can’t even name it.
 If I do that, I can do something, and then I eat my chocolate just for that.
 I reward myself and increase my enjoyment of my actions and the fact that I have moved on.
 In the other case, I would associate my feelings of insecurity, helplessness, failure and sadness with chocolate which is related to the sense of comfort.

 This way, I became an expert at finding gaps and possibilities.
 And that was the way to my success.
 Above all, I always needed to exactly know what I wanted: healing of my inflammatory joint disease.
 Even though my body wasn’t playing along so well, with my thoughts, I was free to do whatever I wanted.
-In a life that – thanks to RA- was like an exhausting march uphill with no end in sight to me, I devised exercises that I could do in my situation.
+Leading a life that – thanks to RA- was like an exhausting march uphill with no end in sight to me, I devised exercises I could do in my situation.
 I thought that I now needed stamina and more attentive care to help myself.
 I had to divide my strength well on the way and also note my breathing, that I needed hope; an idea for life after the healing or even better several more; and precise ideas of how I would be able to move: easy and free.

 Therefore I would practice while I was washing my hands, eating, ironing my shoes, watering the flowers…and didn‘t wait for an improvement in advance, enough relief and care first, or for others to do something before I could start exercising.
 I practised no matter what.